 The study of tibiofemoral kinematics often employs three-dimensional MRI datasets to accurately capture the complex motion patterns of the knee joint [1].
 Typically, these studies require a combination of static and dynamic scans, alongside sophisticated modelling techniques and algorithms to extract kinematic parameters [2].
 While this approach is comprehensive, it is time intensive; other alternatives may simplify and hasten the acquisition and analysis.

-This study introduces a semi-automated pipeline designed to segment the tibia and femur during knee flexion-extension cycles from single slice CINE images in the sagittal view and to track kinematic parameters from these segments.
+This study introduces a semi-automated pipeline designed to segment the tibia and femur during knee flexion-extension cycles from single slice CINE images in the sagittal view, and to track kinematic parameters from these segments.
 By bypassing the need for high-resolution static scans and complex computational approaches like machine learning, this streamlined process offers a practical, less resource-intensive alternative for conducting kinematic assessments.

 Methods